- Customer buying habits vary according to occasion, not just demographics.

 Increasingly, conversion is as much about grasping the pre-factors for a customer purchase than it is predicting what a customer will buy.
 This approach works equally well for less frequent but higher value purchases (think mortgages) or high frequency purchases (think grocery shopping).

-Preparing for an occasion-based future
+an occasion-based future

 Interestingly, the shift from static segmentation towards fluid, occasion-based targeting can be simpler for smaller, agile players who can afford to re-imagine what they offer and move from selling products to providing services that meet changing customer needs.
 That said, the decreasing cost of working with data and insights technologies means that just about every business can start saying goodbye to static segmentation.